Establish VA Educational Benefits at Utah Tech

 Your VA education benefit qualifies you to receive the in-state tuition rate even if you are not a resident of Utah.
 It is important to apply for in-state tuition because it lowers the tuition bill significantly.
 To apply for In-state Tuition based upon Military Exception, go to the link below and click on the “Residency Form” link.
 Click yes on the radio button for “Are you applying for a military exception.”

-Students who do not qualify for the top four reasons to qualify for this benefit should select the bottom reason: “Eligible person entitled to benefits under 38 U.S.C.”
+Students who do not qualify for the top four reasons to qualify for this benefit and have a COE should select the bottom reason: “Eligible person entitled to benefits under 38 U.S.C.”

 There has been a very recent change to the law which permits students using VA education benefits to attend Utah Tech at the in-state tuition rate without having to establish a residence in the state.
 Our forms have not been updated yet to adjust for this change.